basti564/MNSPlusTrasher/README.md

 - RoomShareSpoofer (Spoofs current room share)
 - Silent option for CMD Bypass, PowerShell, PatchTC and Blackout
 - Grab IP from arbitrary PC by name (eg. 1-01 1 for RoomID and 01 for PCID)
+- Hide and Show all folders & files in the home share
 ## TODO
 - Add MNSPlusTrasher update checker
 - Add student and computer scraper via [AD](https://de.wikipedia.org/wiki/Active_Directory)